 On the other hand, if the problem occurs because of a thick layer of thatch you’ll be able to tell by the way your lawn feels.
 It will be spongy and it won’t be easy to stick your finger through to the soil.
 Here, the suitable solution is to dethatch your lawn.

-No matter the problem you need to take actions fast.
+No matter the problem you need to take action fast.
 We at Fantastic Gardeners Melbourne collected our knowledge and experience in order to help you.
-Find answers to both questions how to aerate and how to dethatch a lawn in the following lines.
+Find answers to both questions on how to aerate and how to dethatch a lawn in the following lines.

 Aeration, aerifying, or coring are different terms for the same procedure.
 This is the process of removing plugs or “cores” of soil and thatch from a lawn.
 It can be done manually, with different types of tools or via an aerating machine.
 Lawn aeration helps reduce soil compaction.
 It creates a channel through which nutrients, oxygen and water can penetrate into the soil and get to the roots.

 Aerating a lawn can be done with several different tools and techniques.
 You can find them listed below and pick the one that you think can handle best.